This is hilarious:

 Opera copied IE, then WebKit joined in, and now both the previously-unstandardised practice of putting named elements on

-are being standardised by HTML5, whose approach is to document and standardise every terrible practice inflicted on us by browser authors, making them part of the web forever.
+documentproperties, and the previously-IE-only practice of putting them onwindoware being standardised by HTML5, whose approach is to document and standardise every terrible practice inflicted on us by browser authors, making them part of the web forever.
 So Firefox 4 will also support this.

 This is such a funny turn of events.
 And a great metaphor for how these inner decisions are made in browser politics.